fedeceola/rlds_dataset_builder/README.md

+This repository contains the code to convert the **LHManip** dataset into the RLDS format.
+The original dataset can be found [here]().

 # RLDS Dataset Conversion

 This repo demonstrates how to convert an existing dataset into RLDS format for X-embodiment experiment integration.